Priosphenodon

-Priosphenodon is an extinct, large herbivorous eilenodontine rhynchocephalian known from the mid-Cretaceous (Albian-Turonian) of Argentina.
+Priosphenodon is an extinct, large herbivorous eilenodontine rhynchocephalian known from the Early Cretaceous (Albian) of Argentina.
 It is one of the largest known sphenodontians.

 Taxonomy

-The type species of Priosphenodon, P. avelasi, was described in 2003 from the Late Cretaceous (Cenomanian-Turonian) aged Candeleros Formation of Argentina.
-In 2014, a second smaller species, P. minimus was described from the same formation, though from an earlier unit suggested to be Early Cretaceous (Albian) in age.
+The type species of Priosphenodon, P. avelasi, was described in 2003 from the Candeleros Formation of Argentina.
+Originally suggested to be the Cenomanian age of the Late Cretaceous, the maximum depositional age of both the Candeleros Formation and the overlying Huincul Formation is re-dated to the early Albian by Maniel et al. (2026), approximately 111.4 ± 1.1 Ma and 106.2 ± 1.0 Ma respectively.
+In 2014, a second smaller species, P. minimus was described from the same formation.
 Other authors have disputed the use of the genus Priosphenodon, with some authors treating P. avelasi and P. minimus as members of the previously named genus Kaikaifilusaurus instead.